Syntax

 graph process_contact { ... }

 trigger on_contact { ... }Block order does not matter.
-The Swirls compiler resolves references by name.
+The compiler resolves references by name.
 Names must be unique within their kind across the entire file.